-For these reasons, the BCUC finds the agreement valid and binding.
+For these reasons, the BCUC finds the Agreement valid and binding.

-Access Gas will remain the natural gas provider.
-The customer has the option to cancel the agreement prior to the end of term in accordance with the agreement terms and conditions.
-The customer may also wish to contact Access Gas to inquire whether the resolution proposed by the gas marketer is still available.
+Easy Energy will remain the natural gas provider.
+The Customer has the option to cancel the Agreement prior to the end of term in accordance with the Agreement terms and conditions.
+The Customer may also wish to contact Easy Energy to inquire whether potential offers proposed by the Gas Marketer are available.